Explicit equivalence between the spectral localizer and local Chern and winding markers: Conclusion and outlook

 \section{Conclusion and outlook}

 We have demonstrated a direct equivalence between the spectral localizer index \(I_\text{SL}\) and the Chern and winding markers of topological classes A and AIII through a systematic perturbative expansion in the small-parameter regime, $\kappa \ll \frac{\Delta^2}{\sum_k\|[\hat{H},\hat{x}_k]\|}$, where $\Delta$ is the bulk gap of the Hamiltonian.
 By leveraging the Clifford algebra symmetries inherent to the spectral localizer’s construction, we showed that for even dimensions, \(I_\text{SL}\) reduces to the Chern marker \(C_{d/2}\) as the leading-order contribution in $\kappa$, while in odd dimensions it analogously reduces the winding marker \(W_{\lceil d/2 \rceil}\).
 Our direct approach circumvents the need for abstract algebraic topology (e.g., K-theory or spectral flow), instead relying on transparent asymptotic analysis of the spectral localizer’s resolvent.
-Our result provides an explicit proof of the equivalence.
-Additionally, this equivalence explains the numerically observed consistency between the topological phase diagrams calculated using the local Chern marker with those calculated with the spectral localizer index at small $\kappa$~\cite{RocheCarrasco2025}.
+Our result provides an explicit proof of the equivalence between the spectral localizer and the Chern and winding marker.

+This equivalence provides a rigorous foundation for the use of local markers in disordered systems.
+Specifically, it justifies why spatial averaging of the local Chern marker leads to quantized values in the presence of a bulk gap—a result that is widely utilized in numerical studies.
+Furthermore, our results explain the numerically observed agreement between phase diagrams computed via these two distinct methods at small $\kappa$~\cite{RocheCarrasco2025}.

 Here we focused on \(\mathbb{Z}\)-classified topological phases via Chern and winding markers.
-A natural open question is to adapt the methodology to \(\mathbb{Z}_2\) topological insulators (e.g., time-reversal symmetric or particle-hole symmetric systems), where a spectral localizer index can be defined \cite{doll2021skew} but local topological markers are still lacking.
+A natural open question is to extend the methodology to include \(\mathbb{Z}_2\) topological phases (e.g., time-reversal symmetric or particle-hole symmetric systems), to link the corresponding spectral localizer index~\cite{doll2021skew} with existing local markers~\cite{Prodan2009, hannukainen2022local,favata_single-point_2023,Bau2024}.